docusign/sfdc-recipe-rest-create-envelope/README.md

    - DSAccount  -> Your DocuSign API AccountID noted in step 3.
    - DSUserName -> Your DocuSign API Username noted in step 3.
    - DSUserName -> Your DocuSign API Username noted in step 3.
-   - RequestIntegratorKey -> Your Integrator Key Id created in step 2.
+   - RequestIntegratorKey -> Your Integratn Key Id created in step 2.
    - RequestPrivateKey -> Your Private Key created in step 2.
    - RequestEnvelopeTemplateID -> Your DocuSign template Id created in Step 4.
    - RequestEnvelopeSubject -> Subject for the DocuSign Envelope (Edit this value if you want your own subject)